 If a tragedy occurs, such as a home fire, and you suffer a personal injury, your landlord can be liable if there was failure to properly maintain the home.
 If you or a loved one were a victim of landlord negligence, our compassionate legal team is available for you.
 We represent tenants from all walks of life and are proud of the settlements and legal decisions we’ve made on their behalf.

-E. Stewart Jones Hacker Murphy has offices in Albany, Latham, Troy and Saratoga Springs, NY, offering clients flexible appointments, including evenings and weekends, upon special request.
+E. Stewart Jones Hacker Murphy has offices in Albany, Schenectady, Troy and Saratoga Springs, NY, offering clients flexible appointments, including evenings and weekends, upon special request.
 We are also available 24/7 for emergency situations by calling (518) 274-5820.